Showing posts with label Albany. Show all posts

 Handsome bay window marred by ugly burglar bars and nasty awning

 I am awed by how well this house had survived the years.
 When I photographed it, it was at least 60 years old.
 The siding tiles are immaculate.
-Considering the neighborhood where it is located, I doubt the occupants do much maintenance or washing.
+Considering the neighborhood where it is located, I doubt the occupants did much maintenance or washing.
 The nearby conventional houses looked pretty rough in 2010.
-The April 2022 Google Maps photograph shows trash and filth strewn on the yard.
+The April 2022 Google Maps photograph showed trash and filth strewn on the yard.

 1948 publicity photograph (from Flickr).
 Note modern fluorescent lights and linoleum floor